mottaquikarim/pycontent/content/topics/wrangling2.md

 Of course, the `axis` parameter is what determines whether your function is row-wise or column-wise.
 However, it's a little counter-intuitive.
 We know that `axis 0` refers to rows and `axis 1` refers to columns, but in the context of `df.apply()`:

 * If `axis=0`, the objects passed to `func` will be *a Series containing the dataframe's COLUMNS*.
-The changes will be made to each value (i.e. column) in the set of columns.
+The changes will be made to each value (i.e. row) in the set of columns.
 * If `axis=1`, the objects passed to `func` will be *a Series containing the dataframe's ROWS*.
 The changes will be made to each value (i.e. column) in the set of rows.

 ### Languages